Webinar: Measuring and responding to urban deprivation in cities in low and middle income countries

 Being able to identify and improve deprived urban areas is key to meeting Sustainable Development Goal 11, particularly to measure the target to ensure access for all to adequate, safe and affordable housing and basic services and to upgrade slums by 2030.

-In this webinar Joshua Maviti (UN-HABITAT) will present progress on the development of the Participatory Slum Upgrading Index and plans for its use to monitor slum upgrading in Africa.
+In this webinar Joshua Maviti (UN-HABITAT) presents progress on the development of the Participatory Slum Upgrading Index and plans for its use to monitor slum upgrading in Africa.

-Ángela Abascal Imízcoz (Universidad de Navarra) and Monica Kuffer, (University of Twente) will present the Domains of Deprivation Framework, developed following a systematic review of drivers of poverty in urban areas.
+Ángela Abascal Imízcoz (Universidad de Navarra) and Monica Kuffer, (University of Twente) presents the Domains of Deprivation Framework, developed following a systematic review of drivers of poverty in urban areas.

-The speakers will be joined by Dana Thomson (University of Twente) for a panel discussion on the challenges and potential of area deprivation measures
+The speakers are joined by Dana Thomson (University of Twente) for a panel discussion on the challenges and potential of area deprivation measures, and Helen Elsey (CHORUS / University of York/Hull York Medical School) as the Chair.